 Everyone entering Panama must fill out this healthcare form, called a “Sworn Declaration of Health”.
 People entering Panama from “low-risk” countries must present a negative PCR or antigen test taken within 72 hours prior to traveling or submit to a test upon arrival in Panama.
 Those testing positive upon arrival will have to quarantine for 14 days at a government-approved “hospital-hotel” quarantine hotel at their own expense.
 (Panamanian citizens and residents can quarantine at home).

-Unvaccinated travelers entering Panama from high-risk countries (The United States, Cuba, Guatemala, Costa Rica, French Guyana, The United Kingdom, Greece, Georgia, Estonia, Serbia, Macedonia, Montenegro, Azerbaijan, Israel, Malaysia, Mongolia, South Africa, Guinea Bissau, Tunisia, and Fiji), or who have transited through those countries within 15 days prior to arriving in Panama) must take a Covid test upon arrival.
-If they test negative, they must quarantine for three days and then take another test.
+Unvaccinated travelers entering Panama from high-risk countries (Cayman Islands, Barbados, Anguilla, Bonaire, Greece, Austria, Czech Republic, Estonia, Serbia, Latvia, Lithuania, Slovenia, Hungary, Faroe Islands, Ireland, Montenegro, Croatia, Netherlands, Slovakia, Belgium, Bulgaria, Armenia, Ukraine, Georgia, and the UK – or who have transited through those countries within 15 days prior to arriving in Panama) must take a Covid test upon arrival and then quarantine for three days at a government-approved hotel, and then take another test.
 If the second test is negative, they can go about their lives.
 If not, they must quarantine for 14 days in a facility (if tourists) or at home (if citizen or resident).

 If you’re fully-vaccinated against Covid, with the vaccination completed at least 14 days before entering Panama, you’re exempt from all testing and quarantine requirements.
 Also exempt from these requirements are children under the age of 12, as long as their parents/guardians comply with said requirements.